What taxes do I pay when downsizing my house?

 This tax only applies to properties over a certain amount and as the Stamp Duty rates currently stand, the following thresholds show just how much you can expect to pay:

 This tax is typically paid on any profit you make from the sale of a property.
 However, if you sell your main residence, then you do not pay any Capital Gains Tax.

 This tax only applies to the sale of any extra properties that are not your home.
 For example, these could include inherited properties, buy-to-let properties or business premises.
 More detailed information can be found on our Capital Gains Tax blog.

 Downsizing your home can have many practical benefits, from giving you a more manageable space to help cut down the cost of your monthly bills.
 Moving into a smaller property can also lead to a boost to your bank account, with older generations expected to release an average of £80,000 worth of equity upon selling.

 Some may be reluctant to sell their house due to the worry that the various fees and the taxes that typically surround the selling process will leave them out of pocket.
 However, by understanding what you can expect to pay, you can be fully prepared to downsize and even make a bit of extra money.
-If you're looking to downsize and want a quick, easy sale, get your free quote today from We Buy Any House.
+If you’re looking to downsize and want a quick, easy sale, get your cash offer today from We Buy Any House.

 We buy any home in as little as 7 days, or timescales to suit you.
 Head to our website for more information.Back to all articles

 House Prices Across the Country: What is the Outlook Over the Coming Years?

 After a year full of ups and downs, uncertainty and economic turmoil as well as rising inflation, it…